tdonker/domain-driven-design-links/boundedcontextquotes.md

 * p221: Inside a bounded context you may have a number of responsibilities.
 In a Shipping bounded context, for example, there may be logic to deal with priority orders and standard orders.
 By isolating each major responsibility as a **component**, you’ll find yourself having clearer conversations with the business and all the other benefits of DDD that you’ve already seen arise from making the implicit explicit.
 * p271: Business Components Need Their Own APIs.
 If you work to the principle that each business component has its own private database, the only sensible way to share data with a web application is for each **business component to have its own set of APIs** exposing that data.
 * p263: Storage Is Cheap—Keep a Local Copy - An option that many teams take in this situation to reduce unwanted coupling is to store all the data each bounded context needs **locally**.
+* p293: **Dogfooding** Your APIs - When all your communication is over HTTP, there may be no need to have dedicated channels for internal and external communication.
+In plain English, this means that you can build APIs that bounded contexts use to communicate, and third parties can use those same APIs.
 * continue 246